graphprotocol/contracts/packages/deploy/DeploymentGuide.md

 **Impact**:

 - **Allocator Can Mint**: Now capable of allocator-controlled minting
-- **Ready for New Targets**: Can mint tokens for DirectAllocation and other targets
+- **Ready for New Targets**: Can mint tokens for PilotAllocation and other targets
 - **Full Functionality**: Complete IssuanceAllocator system operational

 **Verification**: